2025 33rd Annual Program – Timor-Leste

 25 August - 5 September, 2025

-The Diplomacy Training Program (DTP), joining with the Global Campus of Human Rights, and in partnership with the UNTL Human Rights Centre, Asian Forum for Human Rights and Development (FORUM-ASIA), the Pacific Islands Association of NGOs (PIANGO), Migrant Forum in Asia (MFA), Asia Indigenous Peoples Pact (AIPP), and The Judicial System Monitoring Program (JSMP) is calling for applications for its 33rd Annual Human Rights and Peoples' Diplomacy Training Program for Human Rights Defenders from the Asia-Pacific Region and Indigenous Australia.
+The Diplomacy Training Program (DTP), joined with the Global Campus of Human Rights, and in partnership with the UNTL Human Rights Centre, Asian Forum for Human Rights and Development (FORUM-ASIA), the Pacific Islands Association of NGOs (PIANGO), Migrant Forum in Asia (MFA), Asia Indigenous Peoples Pact (AIPP), and The Judicial System Monitoring Program (JSMP) held its 33rd Annual Human Rights and Peoples' Diplomacy Training Program for Human Rights Defenders from the Asia-Pacific Region and Indigenous Australia.

 Through its participatory teaching methodology, the program builds lasting links and solidarity between advocates in the region.
 The course will focus on contemporary human rights challenges including climate change, violence against women, SOGI, land-grabbing, freedom of association, the rights of migrant workers and of Indigenous peoples, transitional justice, democracy and integrating human rights into the sustainable development goals.

-The course will be held in Timor-Leste, at the invitation of DTP’s Patron and Founder, the Nobel Peace Laureate, President José Ramos-Horta.
+The course was held in Timor-Leste, at the invitation of DTP’s Patron and Founder, the Nobel Peace Laureate, President José Ramos-Horta.
 There is no better place to learn about human rights, peace and international solidarity than today’s Timor-Leste.

 Partners